 BEGINNING OF THE INTRA COASTAL WATERWAY

 We made our way past the Norfolk shipyards in a fog that wasn't thick enough to present a navigating problem but did shroud the shore.
 The Naval ships were quite impressive as they emerged from the fog.
 Soon the sun was shining and other boats began joining us making their way to mile zero and the start of the ICW .
 This particular boat was an older catamaran with her mast lashed to the deck.
 We discovered why one would do this as they slipped under the first bridge before it lifted.
+By the time we reached the 1st bridge there was a group of boats waiting for the lift and we wound our way along the waterway to Great Bridge and the lock.

 We had anticipated going through the lock, but not what we would do once we passed through.
 Boats ahead of us started pulling over and tied up before going under the bridge.
 We quickly decided to do the same once through the bridge.
 As I was hustling around to get lines ready and fenders over the side, a line slipped off one fender, it fell into the water and headed back where we came from.
 A single handler behind us scooped up our fender, and tossed it like a football to Bob as he sailed by!
 Hey, we saw him at last nights anchorage.
 He's rushing to meet his wife in Florida.
 Thanks Mark.
 The next morning we headed down the ICW with our group of 8 boats.
 Looked like a parade!